Emmanuel Quaye Archampong: Early life and education

 Archampong was born on 12 October 1933 in Accra, Greater Accra Region.

 He had his early education at Bishop's Boys' School in Accra.
 He had his secondary education at the Accra Academy from 1947 to 1951, there some of his contemporaries included Emmanuel Noi Omaboe; a former minister of state in the NLC government.
 He continued at the University of Ghana which was then known as the University College of the Gold Coast where he studied the natural sciences from 1952 to 1955.
-He left for England in 1955 to study medicine at the Faculty of Basic Medical Sciences, University College, London, University of London where he was awarded his BSc Special (Hons) in Anatomy in 1958.
+He left for England in 1955 to study medicine at the faculty of basic medical sciences, University College, London, University of London where he was awarded his BSc special (hons) in anatomy in 1958.
 He continued his studies at the UCL Medical School in October 1958, graduating in November 1961 with his bachelor of medicine and bachelor of surgery certificate; MB, BS (London) with honours and a number of distinctions thereby becoming a Licentiate of the Royal College of Physicians, London.
 He read for the primary and final fellow of both the Royal College of Surgeons of Edinburgh and the Royal College of Surgeons of England.
 In 1966 he was elected a fellow of the Royal College of Surgeons of Edinburgh and the Royal College of Surgeons of England.

 In 1971 while a lecturer at the University of Ghana, he won a Commonwealth Medical Fellowship Award to further his studies in surgery at the UCL Medical School.
-His research was in the area of Colorectal Surgery he doubled as an honorary senior lecturer in surgery at the UCL Medical School surgical unit.
+His research was in the area of colorectal surgery he doubled as an honorary senior lecturer in surgery at the UCL Medical School surgical unit.
 He was awarded his Master of Surgery degree of the university of London in 1974 for his research on transport of fluid and electrolytes through the human colonic mucosa.
 He consequently became the first Ghanaian to earn a master's degree in surgery.

 Career

-Medical Practice
+Early medical practice

-In 1961 he joined the staff of the medical unit of the University College Hospital as a house physician.
+In 1961 Archampong joined the staff of the medical unit of the University College Hospital as a house physician.
 In 1962 he moved to the surgical unit of the hospital to work as a house surgeon.
 In 1963 he was employed by the Watford Aid District Peace Memorial Hospital (now incorporated into Watford General Hospital), Hertfordshire to work as a senior house officer.
 He was also senior officer at the Leicester General Hospital and Royal Infirmary (now Leicester General Hospital), Leicester from 1963 to 1964.
 He served as the registrar of the Queen Elizabeth II Hospital, Welwyn Garden City, Hertfordshire from 1966 to 1967.